-Gluten free label
+Gluten free labelling

-There is a law that covers the use of the labelling term gluten free.
+There is a strict law that covers the use of the labelling term gluten free.
 When you see gluten free on a label, you know these foods are suitable on a gluten free diet.

 - khorasan wheat (commercially known as Kamut®).

-There are some ingredients which are made from a cereal containing gluten where the grain is processed in such a way that the gluten is removed.
+Always there is the potential for confusion, in this case there are some ingredients which are made from a cereal containing gluten where the grain is processed in such a way that the gluten is removed.
 These ingredients are safe for people with coeliac disease and therefore it is not necessary for the manufacturer to list the cereal they first came from.

 The following ingredients are safe for people with coeliac disease: